 Insert the following after the 4th paragraph of subsection 10.2.2.1:

 When dot11S1GOptionImplemented is false, the traffic-indication virtual bitmap, maintained by the AP, shall be transmitted in a TIM element.
-When dot11S1GOptionImplemented is true, the traffic-indication virtual bitmap may be divided into more than one slice and each slice shall be transmitted in a TIM element.
+When dot11S1GOptionImplemented is true, the traffic-indication virtual bitmap may be divided into more than one page and each page shall be transmitted in a TIM element, hence, more than one TIM element may appear in an S1G Beacon frame.
+If more than one TIM element is present, then the TIM elements shall be ordered based their value of the Page Index and Page Slice Number subfields in the Bitmap Control field.
+TIM elements with Page Slice Number equal to 31 (if any) shall be the first ones and ordered from page 0 to page 3, followed by TIM elements (if any) with Page Slice Number from 0 to 30 each of which are also ordered from page 0 to page 3.
+When dot11S1GOptionImplemented is true, the traffic virtual bitmap shall be encoded as defined in 8.4.2.6.1 (S1G Partial Virtual Bitmap encoding) where the ADE mode may be used by the AP only if the TIM ADE Support field in the most recently received S1G Capabilities element from every STA with AID included in the TIM element, is 1.
+Otherwise ADE mode shall not be used to encode the TIM element.

 Change the 5th paragraph of subclause 10.2.2.1 as follows:

-STAs operating in PS modes with dot11NonTIMModeActivated set to false shall periodically listen for Beacon frames or Short Beacon frames, as determined by the STA's ListenInterval and the ReceiveDTIMs parameter in the MLME-POWERMGT.request primitive.
-STAs operating in PS modes with dot11NonTIMModeActivated set to true transmit at least one frame that is individually addressed to the associated AP every ListenInterval Beacon Intervals.
+STAs operating in PS modes with dot11NonTIMModeActivated set to false shall periodically listen for Beacon frames , as determined by the STA's ListenInterval and the ReceiveDTIMs parameter in the MLME-POWERMGT.request primitive.
+STAs operating in PS modes with dot11NonTIMModeActivated set to true transmit at least one frame that is individually addressed to the associated AP every ListenInterval Beacon Intervals starting from the last known transition of the non-TIM STA in doze state.

 Change the 6th paragraph of subclause 10.2.2.1 as follows:

 In a BSS operating under the DCF, or during the CP of a BSS using the PCF, upon determining that a BU is currently buffered in the AP, a STA operating in the PS mode shall transmit a (NDP) PS-Poll frame to the AP, which shall respond with the corresponding buffered BU immediately, or acknowledge the (NDP) PS-Poll and respond with the corresponding BU at a later time.
 If the TIM indicating the buffered BU is sent during a CFP, a CF-Pollable STA operating in the PS mode does not send a (NDP) PS-Poll frame, but remains active until the buffered BU is received (or the CFP ends).
 An S1G STA may transmit NDP PS-Poll frames instead of PS-Poll frames to an S1G AP from which it has received a frame containing an S1G Capabilities element with the NDP PS-Poll Supported field equal to 1; otherwise the S1G STA shall not transmit NDP PS-Poll frames.
+If an S1G STA detects that the partial BSSID of its associated AP is equal to the partial BSSID of at least another AP (i.e., the other AP and the associated AP have a different BSSID) from which it successfully receives frames, then the S1G STA shall not transmit NDP PS-Poll frames to its associated AP.
 A non-S1G STA shall not transmit NDP PS-Poll frames.

 Insert the following paragraphs after the last paragraph of subclause 10.2.2.1 as follows:

-In a BSS with AP that has dot11ShortBeaconOptionImplemented set to true, a Beacon frame may be sent instead of a Short Beacon frame at a TSBTT that coincides with a TBTT.
-All operations for power management at STAs in such a BSS shall use the information in the Short Beacon during a TBTT that has a Short Beacon only.

 An S1G AP may change its Power Management mode as described in 10.2.2.19 (AP Power management).